-This is a guest article by Tom Drake, the founder of Online Money, where he writes about his online business techniques.
+This is a guest article by Tom Drake, the owner of Create Hype, where he writes about his online business techniques.
 Tom is helping me (Luke Landes) organize this year’s Plutus Awards, an award ceremony honoring the best financial blogs, bloggers, products and services, which will be featured at this coming October’s Financial Blogger Conference.
 I don’t normally write about the business of blogging, but Tom has expertise to share that is relevant to anyone with any business goals.

 Every once in a while, I find myself in a slump.
 For me, slumps are dangerous because I work with many partners.
 When I’m done with my day job and my kids are in bed, I spend more than four hours every night working with my blogging and writing partners.
 I help build blogs into profitable businesses, and if I’m slumping, it affects their profits, as well as my own income based on my partners’ success.